tecnajoao/SCCMDocs.pt-pt/sccm/core/plan-design/configs/support-for-sql-server-versions.md

 <!-- Support for this service pack version has been dropped by Microsoft
 ### SQL Server 2012 SP2: Standard, Enterprise
- You can use this version of SQL Server with no minimum cumulative update version for the following:
+ You can use this version of SQL Server with no minimum cumulative update version for the following sites:

 -   A central administration site
 -   A primary site